matvdg/CurrencyKeyboardView/README.md

 * ✅ Automatically inserts thousands separators (X XXX XXX.XX)
 * ✅ Prevents leading zeros (e.g. 00 → 0, 06 → 6, 0.6 → 0.6)
 * ✅ Adds a zero before a starting decimal point (.6 → 0.6)
-* ✅ Converts "." to the appropriate decimal separator according to Locale *(on macOS, input comes from a physical keyboard)*
+* ✅ Converts "." to the appropriate decimal separator according to Locale
 * ✅ Limits decimals to two digits (e.g. 0.999 → 0.99)
 * ✅ Includes a toggle to switch between positive and negative values when `signMode = .both`